jakydibe/CPTS/Footprinting.md

 1 LSUB "" *|	Returns a subset of names from the set of names that the User has declared as being active or subscribed.
 1 SELECT INBOX|	Selects a mailbox so that messages in the mailbox can be accessed.
 1 UNSELECT INBOX|	Exits the selected mailbox.
-1 FETCH <ID> all|	Retrieves data associated with a message in the mailbox.
+1 FETCH -ID- all|	Retrieves data associated with a message in the mailbox.
 1 CLOSE|	Removes all messages with the Deleted flag set.
 1 LOGOUT|	Closes the connection with the IMAP serv